imtrent/movie-library/README.md

 ## 🛠 Linting

-`npm run lint` will log linting errors the terminal.
+By default, `npm start` will log linting errors the terminal.

 If you have VSCode,
 -   Install the ESLint and Prettier extensions.